J2 League: Amateur era (until 1999)

-Professionalization era (1999–2004)
+Professionalisation era (1999–2004)

 The infrastructure of the league was heavily changed in 1999.
 The new division acquired nine clubs from the semi-professional JFL and one relegated club from J.League to create a two-division system, both being the professional leagues.
 The top flight became the J.League Division 1 (J1) with 16 clubs while J.League Division 2 (J2) was launched with ten clubs in 1999.
 The second-tier (former) Japan Football League became the third-tier Japan Football League at that time.

 The criteria for becoming a J2 club were not as strict as those for the top division.
 This allowed smaller cities and towns to maintain a club successfully without investing as much as clubs in J1.
 In fact, clubs like Mito HollyHock only draw an average of 3,000 fans a game and receive minimal sponsorship, yet still field fairly competitive teams in J2.

 Clubs in J2 took time to build their teams for J1 promotion, as they also tried to gradually improve their youth systems, their home stadium, their financial status, and their relationship with their hometown.
 Clubs such as Oita Trinita, Albirex Niigata, Kawasaki Frontale, and Ventforet Kofu accomplished this successfully.
 All these clubs originally started as J2 in 1999 and were comparatively small, but they eventually earned J1 promotion, in 2002, 2003, 2004, and 2005 respectively.
 Even though Kofu and Ōita were later relegated back to Division 2, they are well-established association football clubs, managing to average 10,000 fans per game.

 The league also began to follow European game formats, as time went on.
 In the first three seasons (1999–2001), games were played with extra time for regular league matches if there was no winner at end of the regulation.
 The extra time was abolished in 2002, and the league adopted the standard 3-1-0 points system.